 There are other ways to get your body back to its pre-pregnancy shape, like dieting. exercise, or liposuction.
 But neither of these will achieve a completely flat stomach as easily as a tummy tuck.
 And with today’s advanced surgery and anesthesia methods, a tummy tuck has become a relatively easy outpatient procedure.
 Your plastic surgeon typically performs it under IV Sedation which can be adjusted to your personal preference, the scar can be well-hidden just below your bikini line, and the recovery is measured in days, not weeks.

 As we already mentioned, gaining back your pre-pregnancy body is one reason to consider a tummy tuck.
 Not only can pregnancy leave a woman with extra pockets of fat and flabby skin, it can also tear your abdominal muscles.

 However, there might be situations where you just don’t know.
 Let’s say you had your first child or children fairly young and have since separated from your spouse and are newly single.
 In that case you might not know if you’ll want more children in the future, but you also don’t want to rule it out.
-In such a situation, having a tummy tuck to make you feel good about your body as you start dating again is entirely reasonable.
-And even if you do end up having more children, your tummy tuck might not be affected at all.
-Just know that if it is, you may need to have it redone after your second round of children.
-No plastic surgeon can “baby-proof” your tummy tuck to guarantee you won’t need one in the future.
+In such a situation, having a tummy tuck to make you feel good about your body is entirely reasonable.
+And even if you do end up having more children, you can be sure that your baby will be safe no matter what!

 After we’ve had our children and gone through breastfeeding with the last, all we really want is having our bodies to ourselves again.
 This is the time when many women consider not only a tummy tuck but also breast surgery.
 In an added twist of irony, what we’ve gained in volume around our abdomen is often missing from our breasts, as if our body mass has simply sagged downwards.
 It’s not unreasonable at all to want it all back in its original place.